 This article demonstrates the importance of patent clarity to both the social benefits and private value of patent rights.
 It employs sophisticated machine learning techniques to model patent clarity, and it uses these models to study how patent clarity relates to cumulative innovation and patent enforcement.
 Specific policy proposals for improving patent clarity are then derived from these results.

 A variety of machine learning models are trained on a large dataset of U.S. patent applications.
 Features are constructed based on the language attributes of over 2 million published patent applications, drawing from advances in computational linguistics.
 The resulting models achieve greater than 70% accuracy, thereby enabling direct empirical study of patent clarity.

-Using these models, I first study how patent clarity relates to cumulative innovation.
+Using these models, this article examines how patent clarity relates to cumulative innovation.
 Patents serve a public function by disclosing new and useful technical information that other inventors can learn from.
-I find a significant positive correlation between patent clarity and cumulative innovation by third party inventors.
+A significant positive correlation is observed between patent clarity and cumulative innovation by third party inventors.

-Next, I study the relationship between clarity and patent enforcement.
-Litigation theory teaches that unclear legal rights can lead to and exacerbate disputes.
-I observe both relationships empirically, finding that as patent clarity decreases, there is a significant increase both in the likelihood of enforcement actions and in the duration of these cases.
+Next, the relationship between clarity and patent enforcement is investigated.
+Litigation theory teaches that unclear legal rights can give rise to and exacerbate disputes.
+Both relationships are observed empirically.
+As patent clarity decreases, there is a significant increase in both the likelihood of infringement actions and the duration of these cases.